stouffer/EvoGeoModules/manuscript/manuscript.md

 local variations in abundance across sampling locations [@cana14], and it therefore seems unlikely that they reflect macro-ecological processes.
-For this reason, we transform all quantitative matrices into bipartite incidence matrices, in which the existence of an interaction is coded 1, 0 its absence.
+For this reason, we transform all quantitative matrices into bipartite incidence matrices, in which 1 represents the presence of an interaction, and 0 its absence.

 ## Spatial scales and interaction spatial consistency